OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |---|--|---|--|--|
 | Version | string | `TOPOLOGY` | yes | `Array` |

+**Version**
-**Version:** Version number of topology, included to check validity.
+Version number of topology, included to check validity.

 The DfA (Database of fixed assets) is a SBB construct and reflects the SBB route network.
 The data comes from a database and is distributed as a file to the SBB measuring vehicles.
 They can read the information contained therein and also add it to the RCM-DX.
 This DfA is used for positioning and it is therefore possible to assign the measured data to an object from the route network.